RocketSoftware/rocket-mvbasic/docs/usage/GroupView.md

 If a source code directory is not specified, the current opened folder will be used as the source code directory.
 Folders will not be displayed in the group view unless they are specified as source directories.

-Group view related settings are set from the “groupView” section of the configuration file.
+Group view related settings are set from the "groupView" section of the configuration file.

 If you make changes to the configuration file, refresh the group view to make the change take effect.

 ### Ignore files list

-You can specify which files to ignore (not be displayed in the group view) from the “ignore” section in “groupView”.
+You can specify which files to ignore (not be displayed in the group view) from the "ignore" section in "groupView".

 Here is a sample configuration:

 ```
-“ignore”: [
+"ignore": [
-    “VOC”,
+    "VOC",
-    “D_*”,
+    "D_*",
-    “BP/SAMPLE”
+    "BP/SAMPLE"
 ]
 ```

-The following file specification methods can be used in the “ignore” section:
+The following file specification methods can be used in the "ignore" section:

-- File names: for example, “VOC”, “D_VOC”.
+- File names: for example, "VOC", "D_VOC".
-- Using the wildcard character: for example, “D**” specifies that all files that start with “D*” in the current directory will be ignored.
+- Using the wildcard character: for example, "D**" specifies that all files that start with "D*" in the current directory will be ignored.
-- Using a relative path: for example, if the current opened folder is “C:\U2\UV\XDEMO”, then “BP/SAMPLE” specifies that “C:\U2\UV\XDEMO\BP\SAMPLE” will not be displayed in the group view.
-Note that in this example, “BP” should be configured as the source code folder.
+- Using a relative path: for example, if the current opened folder is "C:\U2\UV\XDEMO", then "BP/SAMPLE" specifies that "C:\U2\UV\XDEMO\BP\SAMPLE" will not be displayed in the group view.
+Note that in this example, "BP" should be configured as the source code folder.

 ### Default auto-group rule